federicoperezmarina/101_elk_first_steps/elasticsearch/README.md

 ```

 ## Get document
-In this section we are goin to get a document from an index of elasticsearch.
+In this section we are going to get a document from an index of elasticsearch.
 File: [elasticsearch_get_document.py](elasticsearch_get_document.py)

 Code: